- All award types

 Please go to the respective pages below for scholarship details and information on how to apply.
 You may apply for any of the three scholarships you are eligible to be considered for.
 Each scholarship has different regulations.
 Please take the time to read through the regulations to find out if you are eligible to be considered for more than one of the scholarship programmes.

-This scholarships assists school leavers who have completed at least one vocational pathway programme at Unitec and then choose to commence study at Unitec in a certificate, diploma or degree level programme.
+This scholarship assists school leavers who have completed at least one vocational pathway programme at Unitec and then choose to commence study at Unitec in a certificate, diploma or degree level programme.

-3. Unitec Kura Kaupapa and Rumaki Reo Scholarship.
+2. Unitec Kura Kaupapa and Rumaki Reo Scholarship

-This scholarships supports and engages Kura Kaupapa and Rumaki Reo graduates into tertiary studies at Unitec.
+This scholarship supports and engages Kura Kaupapa and Rumaki Reo graduates into tertiary studies at Unitec.
 It also helps with connecting recipients with Unitec’s Māori community.

 Unitec Pacific Success Scholarships - this scholarship, is to encourage Pacific students thinking about studying at Unitec for the first time, to pursue their goals and study with Unitec.